peanutbutterclassic/popquiz/README.md

 Websites such as ![CodingBuddy](https://coddingbuddy.com/article/56077801/the-button-close-of-my-modal-is-not-working) for example have mentioned similar issues related to bootstrap 4 and bootstrap 5 not closing or opening properly or not working at all.
 Such issue would require an overriding method to fix the problem.

 ## Deployment

 - The site is deployed on GitHub pages.
 The steps to deploy are as follows:
-  - The live link is available here - [InSync](https://peanutbutterclassic.github.io/insync/)
+  - The live link is available here - [Top Quiz](https://peanutbutterclassic.github.io/popquiz/)

 ## Credits